 The standard story on lower rates of immunisation for Māori historically is typically told as one of lack of access to immunisations, however.
 The idea is that historically Māori didn't have access to the doctors or the allied health professionals who, in turn, had access to the immunisations that would help their people.
 The primary beneficiary, here, is typically cast as being not the broader non-Māori (eg., tourist) society, but rather Māori, themselves, in the name of equity.
-It is supposedly because of this historic lack of access to immunisations that makes it the case that Māori having higher rates of immunisation now would be a situation that is better - for Māori case that is better for the world overall when rates are 95 per cent - but finding that a group of people have disproportinately higher rates of immunisation is finding a world where that group of people are bearing a disproportionate amount of the burden or cost that goes in towards that greater good.
+It is supposedly because of this historic lack of access to immunisations that makes it the case that Māori having higher rates of immunisation now would be a situation that is better - for $M\bar{a}ori$

+We need to distinguish as being better for Māori, or better for society overall (at the disproportionate expense of Māori).
+Immunisation strikes me as being a case that is better for the world overall when rates are 95 per cent - but finding that a group of people have disproportinately higher rates of immunisation is finding a world where that group of people are bearing a disproportionate amount of the burden or cost that goes in towards that greater good.
 It is not a case where the primary beneficiary is the named equity group.